unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ## Record types

-Unison's __record types__ are similar to Python's __dataclasses__ or `NamedTuples`.
+Unison's __record types__ are similar to Python's immutable `NamedTuples`.
 They are used to group related data together with named fields, and provide concise dot-syntax for getting and setting fields.

 <div class="side-by-side"><div>